 And for goodness sakes–and I know that I already said this–DON’T USE AN ACTUAL PHOTO OF YOURSELF.
-That can easily be traced and linked to your presence in any media, company site, school site, or social media profiles.
+That can easily be traced and linked to your presence on any media, company site, school site, or social media profile.

 If you’re going to be fully out in public

 Use the internet to your advantage.
 You want to make sure that when people google you, stuff comes up that makes you look better.
 Not worse.

 There are many ways to do this, but it basically boils down to creating stuff.
 If you’re using your real information and YOU aren’t trying to work for yourself (or you’re already in a power position), you’re asking for trouble.

 The moment you say something disparaging and someone decides to archive it, that’s what’s going to come up on the first page when people search for you.